thijs2823/Portfolio_SSc_Internship/README.md

 All visualizations and results are available in the full report (PDF)

+## Conclusion & discussion
+This research found high variability in progression among different ENA profiles, telangiectasia-positivity and nailfold mean capillary density.
+These can be valuable factors for predicting disease progression, as they are significantly associated with disease progression.
+The relatively low statistical power, resulting from our small cohort size, limited our ability to perform meaningful analyses on all clinical and immunological variables initially collected.
+In future projects, multiple regression analysis should also be inplemented.

 ## Status
 Completed
 Internship period: Feb 2024 – June 2024
 Final report submitted: June 30, 2024.
 Due to overlap with established literature, the findings were not submitted for publication.

-## Reflection and future direction
-The relatively low statistical power, resulting from our small cohort size, limited our ability to perform meaningful analyses on all clinical and immunological variables initially collected.
-In future projects, I aim to work with larger cohorts, apply a multivariable modeling approach, and explore the implementation of machine learning techniques.